ryanm455/java-toy-interpreter/README.md

 ## Usage

-1. Write your custom language code in a text file.
+1. Write your code to a text file.

    ```txt
    print "Hello, World!";